 1914 A farce about selling soap called It Pays to Advertise, by Roi Cooper Megrue and Walter Hackett, opens at the Cohan Theatre.
 It stars Grant Mitchell and Ruth Shepley.

-1932 Jean Bart's melodrama The Man Who Reclaimed His Head opens on Broadway at the Broadhurst Theatre for a 28 performance run.
-Claude Rains, Stuart Casey and Jean Arthur star in the play about a brilliant but hideously deformed man who is driven to madness when he finds out his employer is having an affair with his wife.
+1932 Jean Bart's melodrama The Man Who Reclaimed His Head opens on Broadway at the Broadhurst Theatre for a 28-performance run.
+Claude Rains, Stuart Casey, and Jean Arthur star in the play about a brilliant but deformed man who is driven to madness when he finds out his employer is having an affair with his wife.

-1953 Legendary flop musical Carnival in Flanders opens today.
-Despite a score by Jimmy Van Heusen and Johnny Burke, a book by Preston Sturges, and a famous leading man in the person of John Raitt, the show ekes out a 6-performance run.
-Notably, leading lady Dolores Gray will to on to win the 1954 Tony award for Best Actress in a Musical, the briefest run to be so honored.
+1953 Legendary short-lived musical Carnival in Flanders opens at the New Century Theatre.
+Despite a score by Jimmy Van Heusen and Johnny Burke, a book by Preston Sturges, and a famous leading man in the person of John Raitt, the show only has a six-performance run.
+Notably, leading lady Dolores Gray wins the 1954 Tony Award for Best Actress in a Musical, the briefest run to be so honored.

-1999 Off-Broadway's Century Theatre becomes The Exact Center of the Universe as Joan Vail Thorne's comedy moves to a commercial run tonight.
+1999 Off-Broadway's Century Theatre becomes The Exact Center of the Universe as Joan Vail Thorne's comedy moves to a commercial run.
 The Southern-fried family comedy features Frances Sternhagen as a matron unsettled by her son's romance.
-John Tillinger directs the star and a cast that also features Reed Birney, Marge Redmond, Tracy Thorne and Sloane Shelton in the show, which runs 142 performances.
+John Tillinger directs the star and a cast that also features Reed Birney, Marge Redmond, Tracy Thorne, and Sloane Shelton.
+It runs 142 performances.

-2004 British actress Fritha Goodey, 32, who had been scheduled to star with David Suchet in an upcoming Cambridge production of Terrence Rattigan's Man and Boy is found dead of stab wounds to the chest at her home in London.
+2004 British actor Fritha Goodey, 32, who had been scheduled to star with David Suchet in an upcoming Cambridge production of Terrence Rattigan's Man and Boy, is found dead at her home in London.

-2009 Jordan Roth, who joined Jujamcyn Theaters in 2005 as resident producer and became vice president the following year, succeeds Rocco Landesman as president of that company, which owns and operates five major Broadway houses.
+2009 Jordan Roth, who joined Jujamcyn Theaters in 2005 as resident producer and became vice president the following year, succeeds Rocco Landesman as president of the company.